 You All The Way

-Being involved in a rear-end collision can leave you with injuries that range from whiplash to seat belt burns to broken limbs.
-Rear-end collisions can also lead to loss of life for many passenger car occupants.
-From a report presented by the Insurance Institute for Highway Safety (IIHS), the following rear-end collisions ended in the death of passenger car occupants in 2020:
+Being involved in a rear-end collision can leave you with injuries that range from whiplash to traumatic brain injuries (TBI) to broken limbs.
+Rear-end collisions can also lead to the loss of life for many passenger car occupants.
+According to a report presented by the Insurance Institute for Highway Safety (IIHS), 835 passenger occupants, 157 truck occupants, and 302 SUV occupants were fatally involved in a rear-end collision in 2020.

 While there are many possible reasons for a rear-end accident in Columbus, there are a few common causes.
-According to a study published by the National Highway Traffic Safety Administration (NHTSA), 47 percent of rear-end collisions were caused by the rear driver’s failure to brake, generally because of a distraction.
+According to a study published by the National Highway Traffic Safety Administration (NHTSA), 47% of rear-end collisions were caused by the rear driver’s failure to brake, generally because of a distraction.

 Distracted driving was found to reduce reaction time by a significant 600 milliseconds.
-About 64 percent of drivers had their eyes off the road for 2 or more seconds.
+About 64% of drivers had their eyes off the road for two or more seconds.
 The reduced reaction time may mean high-speed collisions and more severe injuries.

 Other common causes of rear-end collisions include: